Andre Dyson

 Andre Dyson (born May 25, 1979) is an American college football coach and former player who is the cornerbacks coach for Weber State University, a position he has held since 2021.
 He played professionally as a cornerback in the National Football League (NFL).
 He played college football for the Utah Utes and was selected by the Tennessee Titans in the second round of the 2001 NFL draft.

-Early years
+Early life

 Andre Dyson was born on May 25, 1979, in Las Vegas, Nevada.
 He grew up most of his life in Clinton, Utah, and attended West Clinton Elementary School.
 He also attended Syracuse Junior High School, and Clearfield High School.
 While attending Clearfield, Dyson lettered in football, soccer, and basketball.
 In football, as a senior, he was named the team's Defensive Most Valuable Player, and was an All-Region selection, an All-Area selection, and an All-State selection.
 In soccer, he was a second-team All-State selection.